josesanchezcapo/bc01-code-refactor/README.md

 The repository contains the first assignment.

-The files included are
+The files included are source code, assets (css, images, and screencaps).
-source code
-assets, images, and screencaps.

 The assignment's purpose was to re-factoring a single page using acquired knowledge and skills on HTML, CSS, semantic elements, Github, and more.